 How it works

-Visitors, contractors and staff will check-in using their Service NSW app or through a webform.
+Visitors, contractors and staff will check-in using their Service NSW app or through the School Concierge app.

 The school that you are checking into will receive your information and issue you with your visitor ID.